craigsbaldwin/shopify-docset/README.md

 # Shopify Liquid Docset

-This is docset for use in Dash.
+This is a Shopify Liquid documentation docset for use in Dash.